 George Eustice’s Badger Cull consultation misrepresents reality.
 Tony Juniper should prevent Natural England processing further licences based on the flawed Ministerial claim.

-Yesterday the Badger Crowd was pleased to see a solicitor’s letter being sent to the Government Legal Department and Natural England, raising serious concerns over Defra’s “Next Steps” (March 2020) Policy consultation that ends on 24th March 2021.
+On the 18th March, the Badger Crowd was pleased to see a solicitor’s letter being sent to the Government Legal Department and Natural England raising serious concerns over Defra’s “Next Steps” (March 2020) Policy consultation that ended on 24th March 2021.
 This relates to attempts to deliver the government’s strategy for achieving bovine tuberculosis (bTB) free status for England.

 Fundamentally misleading and erroneous…